Nolan-Ramsden/SimplySqlSchema/README.md

 #### Backend-Agnostic Example

 The `ISchemaManagerDelegator` abstracts away the backend providers, so that backends can be determined at runtime, or multiple different backends can be used within the same project.
-The delegator also wraps all the schema interactions with a memory cache, so that get calls are cheap and performant.
 This example gets a schema from the object, and safely migrates it, assuming the POCO was different last time the code was run (but works if nothing has changed as well).

 ```csharp